 The Sony A7S is an example that has much better PDR with respect to Landscape Dynamic Range.

-Data in tabular form follows (sortable by clicking on column headers):
+Data in tabular form is in the resizable table below (sortable by clicking on column headers):

 Sensor Analysis Primer - Engineering and Photographic Dynamic Range